 TorGuard has great security, but so do most other major VPNs.
 It has decent speed, whereas you can get blazing fast speeds if you get the right provider.
 Its prices are good, but not great.
 It supports torrenting, which is nice, but will cost you extra if you want a dedicated IP address for Netflix streaming.
 Then there are the inconveniences (and potential immoralities) in the cons column.

 We’re sure the TorGuard team is trying to hard to put out the best product they possibly can.
-And we applaud them for that.
+And I applaud them for that.
 But it’s not quite there yet, especially at the price they charge.
 It’s possible that focusing on proxies, a VPN, and a secure email service makes it more difficult to perfect any one of those systems.

 But in the end, TorGuard just doesn’t offer enough for the price.

 Add your own review